gorn/rspreadsheet/README.md

 rspreadsheet - manipulating spreadsheets with Ruby.
 Read, modify, write or create new OpenDocument Spreadsheet files from ruby code.

+## Status

+This project is its brainstorming phase.
+Nothing is implemented yet, the documentation now serves as a list of intentions.
+Please submit issues and/or fork the repository if you have more ideas, wishes, etc ...

 ## Examples

 ```ruby